YahooArchive/fake-server/README.md

 ### What else can fake-server do?

-Configuration is done by sending a POST request to /add.
+Configuration is done by sending a POST request to /add or by placing a json file containing configurations inside a "routes" object (see default_routes/sample.json for reference).
 Here are the supported features for this version:

 ##### Routes can be RegEx